 Cook covered on medium to high flame until all chicken pieces turn white

-Open and stir in the whisked yoghurt and bring this to boil on a medium to high flame.
+Open and stir in the whisked yoghurt and bring this to a boil on a medium to high flame.

-Reduce the flame to low, and cover and cook for 15 to 20 minutes or until the chicken is completely cooked.
+Reduce the flame to low, cover and cook for 15 to 20 minutes or until the chicken is completely cooked.

 Open, taste test and adjust the salt and spices as per taste.